QuantEcon/python_lecture_sandpit/source/rst/cattle_cycles.rst

     Econ1.compute_sequence(x0, ts_length=100)

-Rosen, Murphy and Scheinkman (1994) use the model to understand the sources of recurrent cycles in total cattle stocks
+:cite:`rosen1994cattle` use the model to understand the sources of recurrent cycles in total cattle stocks

 Plotting :math:`y_t` for a simulation of their model shows its ability